-(3) Transportation-:
+(3) Transportation:

-- (a) All students who reside in the school district in which a charter school is located shall be provided transportation by the district, provided that either 1.(i) transportation is provided to district students in the same grade, or 2.(ii) transportation is required by the student's individualized education program.
+- (a) All students who reside in the school district in which a charter school is located shall be provided transportation by the district, provided that either (i) transportation is provided to district students in the same grade, or (ii) transportation is required by the student's individualized education program.
 If a district provides an alternative means of transportation for its students in a particular grade, such as public transportation passes, it may do so for charter school students in that grade.
-A district may not limit transportation to charter school students based onupon attendance zones or other geographic subdivisions of the district.
-The district shall accommodate the school day and school year specified in the school's charter, provided that the charter school shall make reasonable accommodations in setting its daily starting and ending times to foster cost-efficient transportation arrangements. - (b) A charter school shall annually notify the district in which it is located of its projected transportation needs no later than February 1st1 prior to the start of the school year, provided that newly chartered schools shall provide such notification as soon as practicable following receipt of its charter.
-Charter schools shall update their projected transportation needs by April 1st1 based on pre-enrollment data. - (c) If a district and a charter school are unable to reach agreement on the district's provision of transportation for all or some of the students attending said school, the charter school may provide its own transportation.
+A district may not limit transportation to charter school students based upon attendance zones or other geographic subdivisions of the district.
+The district shall accommodate the school day and school year specified in the school's charter, provided that the charter school shall make reasonable accommodations in setting its daily starting and ending times to foster cost-efficient transportation arrangements. - (b) A charter school shall annually notify the district in which it is located of its projected transportation needs no later than February 1 prior to the start of the school year, provided that newly chartered schools shall provide such notification as soon as practicable following receipt of its charter.
+Charter schools shall update their projected transportation needs by April 1 based on pre-enrollment data.

+- (c) If a district and a charter school are unable to reach agreement on the district's provision of transportation for all or some of the students attending said school, the charter school may provide its own transportation.
 The school shall make every reasonable effort to provide such transportation in the most cost effective manner possible, including but not limited to collaboration with the district.
 The school shall be reimbursed by the district for the actual costs incurred by the school or for the district's average per pupil cost for all in-district student transportation, whichever is less.
-Said reimbursements shall be subject to the Commissioner's approval and shall be paid through the Department's charter tuition payment process. - (12) Surplus determination.
-In fiscal year 2010 and each subsequent fiscal year, each - (4) Surplus Determination: Every Commonwealth charter school shall maintain a separate fund on its books of account for tuition revenue.
-The Commissioner, in consultation with the State Auditor, shall prescribe supplemental reports for the purpose of calculating the school'sschool's cumulative unspent tuition revenue, and such reports shall be submitted as part of the school'sschool's audited financial statements.
+Said reimbursements shall be subject to the Commissioner's approval and shall be paid through the Department's charter tuition payment process. - (4) Surplus Determination: Every Commonwealth charter school shall maintain a separate fund on its books of account for tuition revenue.
+The Commissioner, in consultation with the State Auditor, shall prescribe supplemental reports for the purpose of calculating the school's cumulative unspent tuition revenue, and such reports shall be submitted as part of the school's audited financial statements.
 Commonwealth charter schools are permitted to retain a reasonable surplus as working capital for the upcoming fiscal year equal to no more than 25 percent of the prior year's tuition payments plus 20 percent of the budgeted operating and capital expenses for the upcoming year.
-Payments of excess cumulative tuition revenue due to sending districts and the commonwealthCommonwealth shall be made by the Commissioner through adjustments to quarterlymonthly tuition payments and quarterly localmonthly distribution of charter 70 aid-distributions. - (5) Capital planPlan and reserves.
-Reserves: A charter school may establish, and periodically update, a capital plan identifying current and future capital projects.
-The Commissioner shall prescribe the information to be reported for each such project as part of the school'sschool's annual report.
+Payments of excess cumulative tuition revenue due to sending districts and the Commonwealth shall be made by the Commissioner through adjustments to monthly tuition payments and monthly distribution of charter 70 aid. - (5) Capital Plan and Reserves: A charter school may establish and periodically update a capital plan identifying current and future capital projects.
+The Commissioner shall prescribe the information to be reported for each such project as part of the school's annual report.
 A charter school may establish a separate capital reserve account for each project identified in its capital plan, and may make payments into said accounts.
-Funds in a capital reserve account may only be used for the project or purpose for which the account was established, provided, that such funds may be transferred to another capital reserve account or to the school'sschool's operating fund with the prior approval of the Commissioner.
+Funds in a capital reserve account may only be used for the project or purpose for which the account was established, provided, that such funds may be transferred to another capital reserve account or to the school's operating fund with the prior approval of the Commissioner.

-1.09:08: Reporting Requirements and Ongoing Review-of Charter Schools
+1.08: Reporting Requirements and Ongoing Review